What time do you open and what time do you close?

 Is there a minimum or maximum number of children to have a party?

-We can host 10 to 25 kids in all our party rooms.
-For large birthday parties like 1st and 5th Birthdays with 25+ kids and lots of adults, we can hire out our Papillon private function room.
+- For large birthday parties like 1st and 5th Birthdays with 25+ kids and lots of adults, we can hire out the Papillon Room which can host up to 150 people.

 Can I bring my own birthday cake and loot bags?

-Yes, you are allowed to bring a birthday or cupcakes and loot bags.
+Yes, you are allowed to bring a birthday cake or cupcakes and loot bags.
+Please bring your own knife, candles and a lighter as these will not be supplied.

 What if some or all of the kids are under 3, why can’t they be cheaper as their entrance is normally free?

-What do I do if a child doesn’t turn up on the day, can I get a refund?
+What do I do if a child or adult doesn’t turn up on the day, can I get a refund?

-Due to the preparation and planning of the parties, no refunds will be given to children that do not turn up on the day.
-Our advice is to try and replace the children as soon as you can, so if you know of anyone else that would like to join the party, give them the opportunity to join you.
+No you can’t get any refunds for no shows.
+Due to the preparation and planning of the parties, no refunds available within 3 working days of your party ie the Wednesday.
+Our advice is to try and replace the children/adults as soon as you can, so if you know of anyone else that would like to join the party, give them the opportunity to join you.

 Do adults have to pay to attend a party?
 Can they pay on the day?

-For the Billi deck and Buds room party, adults can attend the party for FREE but if they want to see the attractions and animals then they need to pay for the attraction tickets.
-For the Boneyard room party, adults must at least purchase a spectator pass for $15pp or purchase the ticket for all the attraction & train ride at a discounted price of $21 per adult so they can attend the party.
+- For the Billi deck and Buds room party, adults can attend the party for FREE but if they want to see the attractions and animals then they need to pay for the attraction tickets, they will get the discounted price at $24pp.

 Can I bring in my own food?